FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 > **Note**
 >
-> Transfer CFT can use the Flow Manager Agent as the outgoing HTTP proxy when connecting to the Flow Manager SaaS.
+> Note: Transfer CFT can use the Flow Manager Agent as the outgoing HTTP proxy when connecting to the Flow Manager SaaS.

 #### Import the root certificate for the {{< TransferCFT/suitevariablesFlowManager  >}} certificate

 Before Transfer CFT can register with Flow Manager, the HTTPS root certificate's CA must be known and trusted by the registering Transfer CFT.

 1. Download the HTTPS root certificate's CA, which is used to authenticate {{< TransferCFT/suitevariablesFlowManager  >}}.
 1. Import this root CA into the PKI database using the PKIUTIL PKICER command.
 1. Set the `iname `to the root CA path.
 1. Define the UCONF variable `cg.ca_cert_id`, which must correspond with the value you set in the previous step.
 It is required so that {{< TransferCFT/suitevariablesTransferCFTName  >}} knows which certificate to use to authenticate {{< TransferCFT/suitevariablesFlowManager  >}}.
 Using CFTUTIL:

 #### Define the parameters used for the {{< TransferCFT/suitevariablesFlowManager  >}} connection